NEW: Check out the series of seven videos that tell about the establishment of the missions and the lives of the people who lived here.

 The National Park Service offers many educational opportunities for students to experience the natural and cultural history of the San Antonio Missions.
 The park is an ideal "outdoor classroom" in which to explore the heritage of our nation's Spanish Colonial past and appreciate the value of historic preservation.

-Free program offerings by Park Rangers include curriculum-based activities that adhere to content standards and concepts as defined by Texas Essential Knowledge and Skills (TEKS).
+Free program offerings by Park Rangers include curriculum-based activities that adhere to content standards and concepts as defined by Texas Assessment of Knowledge and Skills (TAKS).

 Transportation costs may be reimbursed to Title 1 schools, need-based private schools, and homeschool groups from a donation from Los Compadres, the park's friends' group.